yansongda/supports/README.md

 ### Usage

-After registeLog, you can use Log service:
+After registerLog, you can use Log service:

 ```PHP
 use Yansongda\Supports\Log;